paul/blog.theamazingrando.com/posts/2008/i-might-as-well-get-in-on-it-too.markdown

-Title: I might as well get in on it, too
+#I might as well get in on it, too

 Modified for zshell: